-UN Women reported that in Organisation for Economic Co-operation and Development (OECD) member countries, half of the economic growth over the past 50 years is attributed to girls having better access to education, as well as increased in the number of years of schooling between girls and boys.
-Because of this, GVI has established projects that put an emphasis on educating girl children, as part of long-term sustainable development initiatives.
+UN Women reported that in Organisation for Economic Co-operation and Development (OECD) member countries, half of the economic growth over the past 50 years is attributed to girls having better access to education, as well as increases in the number of years of schooling between girls and boys.
+Because of this, GVI has established projects that put an emphasis on education for girl children, as part of long-term sustainable development initiatives.

 Even when women do work, the gender pay gap means they aren’t earning an equal amount.
 Globally, women only earn 77 cents to the dollar when compared to men.

 These barriers translate to $160 trillion in lost income potential, the World Bank found.
-Unless women are empowered to join the workforce, countries will struggle to develop.
+Unless women have access to empowerment opportunities, allowing them to join the workforce, countries will struggle to develop.